-Smearing a layer of bird poop all over your face, in the name of beauty, dates back to 17th century Japan, when geisha and kabuki actors would use the technique to repair the damage done to their skin by their lead-based makeup.
+Smearing a layer of bird poop all over your face - in the name of beauty - dates back to 17th century Japan, when geisha and kabuki actors would use the technique to repair the damage done to their skin by their lead-based makeup.

-But today, for $180, you can receive a one-hour bird poop facial treatment from Shizuka New York Day Spa, complete with a skin analysis, makeup removal, a special foaming cleanse, a green tea mask, and a facial massage.
+Today, for $180, you can receive a one-hour bird poop facial treatment from Shizuka New York Day Spa, complete with a skin analysis, makeup removal, a special foaming cleanse, a green tea mask, and a facial massage.

 The manufacturer that Shizuka receives the nightingale droppings from collects the bird poop and then dries it into a powder.

 Obviously she is on to something with the bird poop facial, as the spa has been open in its current location since 2005.

 We tried one of the most popular masks - the carbonated bubble mask - on four different skin types to see how they felt afterwards.